INDIGO-Initiative/database-app/docs/heroku.md

 Add the Config Vars `SECRET_KEY` and set it's value to something random and secret.

+Add the Config Vars `SENTRY_DSN` and set it's value to whatever Sentry tells you.

 Deploy by normal Heroku methods.

 Use the `Run console` option and the normal Django `createsuperuser` command to create your first admin user.